nileshpatil1206070/Medical-VQA-Chatbot-MSc-Nilesh/README.md

 Note:

-1.please see all the screenshots in .png or jpg format - they are output of gradio GUI 2.both ipynb and py files are uploaded in project root folder
+1.please see all the screenshots in .png or jpg format - they are output of gradio GUI

+2.both ipynb and py files are uploaded in project root folder

+3. some files changed as api key was used - it was shown in code, because of chatgpt api disable notification

 Start from here: